satellite-image-deep-learning/techniques/README.md

 * [activeloopai Hub](https://github.com/activeloopai/hub) -> The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
 Works locally or on any cloud.
 Scalable data pipelines.
 * [sewar](https://github.com/andrewekhalel/sewar) -> All image quality metrics you need in one package
 * [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high-quality datasets and computer vision models.
 Visualise complex labels, evaluating models, exploring scenarios of interest, identifying failure modes, finding annotation mistakes, and much more!
+* [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet.

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise